thiagordp/embeddings_in_law_paper/README.md

 However, due to submition deadline, we could not use other algorithms to the paper.
 Recently, we finished the training of all algorithms.

-We make all trained embeddings in this [link](https://ufscbr-my.sharepoint.com/:f:/g/personal/thiago_rdp_ufsc_br/Et0dp2JGiAhBldl2w54vTtIBNTaU6EPcfFIHXps4B-uh8A?e=XGStTc)
+We make all trained embeddings in this [link](https://ufscbr-my.sharepoint.com/:f:/g/personal/thiago_rdp_ufsc_br/Et0dp2JGiAhBldl2w54vTtIBNTaU6EPcfFIHXps4B-uh8A?e=XGStTc).

-TODO: Describe file names
+The embeddings are organized in the link in three main folders, one for each algorithm.
+Then, inside of these folders there are three folders regarding the contexts as described before.
+Finally, each file is an embeddings, where the filename has a pattern to tell you how it was trained, for instance:

+- **glove_1000_100.txt**: A GloVe embedding trained with a corpus of 1000 tokens with output vector of size 100.
+- **fast_text_cbow_200000_100.txt**: A Fast Text CBOW embedding trained with a corpus of 200.000 tokens with output vector of size 100.

 ### Text Classification

+In this subproject, we implemented Text Classification using Convolutional Neural Networks using an [available architecture](https://arxiv.org/abs/1408.5882).
+We used a set of judgements related to failures in air transport services from JEC/UFSC.

+For each embedding we created, we applied the CNN (train and test) 200 times.
+Then, we took the accuracy and Macro F1 Score for each repetition and averaged them to get the final metrics for each embedding.

 ## Notes

-- We did not make our datasets for embeddings training and text classication available due to the personal data .
+- We did not make our datasets for embeddings training and text classication available due to the personal data in the documents.